 SS.
 Simon and Jude is 28 October) An old custom surrounds Michaelmas

-Daisies; one plucks off the petals one by one thus: pull a petal while saying ""S/he
+Daisies; one plucks off the petals one by one thus: pull a petal while

-of year, so roast goose dinners are traditional (eating them on
+time of year, so roast goose dinners are traditional (eating them on

 this day is said to protect against financial hardship, according to

 with Apples (serves 8)